blacklane/go-libs/RELEASING.md

 ## Release

 Finally create a Release on GitHub.
-If you are release multiple versions for different module sets, be sure to use the stable release tag but be sure to include each version in the release title (i.e. `Release v1.0.0/v0.25.0`).
+If you are releasing multiple versions for different module sets, be sure to use the stable release tag but be sure to include each version in the release title (i.e. `Release v1.0.0/v0.25.0`).
 The release body should include all the curated changes from the Changelog for this